MyTurnyet/spftware-as-craft-blog/content/posts/patterns-that-grow-and-crumble.md

 If so, you've optimized for the system you had, not the system you're building.

 **Can you refactor this without a multi-week project?**
-If not, you've locked yourself into decisions that made sense when context was different, but no do.
+If not, you've locked yourself into decisions that made sense when context was different, but no longer does.

 **Does this reduce or increase coordination cost?**
 The pattern might look elegant on paper, but if it requires three teams to align before shipping a feature, then it's